madelk/EmuVR/troubleshooting_known-issues.md

 * "My game cartridge loads in fine, but when I try to start I get a blue screen on the TV"
    * Within any console folder within the Games directory, check the "emuvr_core.txt" file for the appearance of "1".
 Where present, this is an error.
 Open the Game Scanner, change any setting, then click "Save" and close the scanner.
 Check the emuvr_core.txt again, and if "1" is no longer present, start EmuVR and see if your content is available.
    * If that doesn't resolve the issue, make sure to follow step 6 [here](installation.md).
-* "My console won't accept any cartridges, including the one it spawned with!"
+* "I can't insert carts into a console"
-  * The consoles that first spawn in the room are "Generic", and won't accept *any* cartridge.
-Try spawning the system you want to use- it should work fine with the newly spawned one.
+  * The consoles that spawn initially are "Generic".
+They will boot the cart they spawned with, but won't accept others.
+Delete the initial console, spawn a desired one, and try again with the cart you wanted to play.
 * "Jeepers this game is running fast!"
    * Try hitting spacebar.
 That's the default hotkey for fast-forward (toggle).
 * (In general) "My Game won't start, and I've tried all the other steps"
    * Make sure you can run the game directly from EmuVR\Retroarch\retroarch.exe .
 If it doesn't run in Retroarch, it's not going to run in EmuVR.
 There are several causes of these kinds of issues, like missing or misnamed BIOS files.
 Some of the issues are even core-specific.
 The Retroarch documentation and help community will almost certainly be a better (or faster) resource than the EmuVR help channels (since they already have practice supporting Retroarch).
-* EmuVR is freezing at startup/won't launch properly!
+* "EmuVR is slow, stutters, or crashes"
-  * Do you have a ton of games loaded up?
-That's awesome!
-However EmuVR loads labels for them all into memory, so in practical terms that's less awesome.
-What this means is that since every label is loaded into memory, if you load too many games you wind up with massive performance issues.
-It's highly recommended that you trim your collection down to those games that you play frequently or would like to have on display, rather than just dropping thousands of games into your library.
+  * EmuVR loads labels for all of the roms in the EmuVR\Games directories at runtime.
+Too many romes (and thus, too many labels) is known to cause performance issues and crashing.
+Reducing the number of roms in EmuVR\Games is recommended.
+There is no known upper limit, but "hundreds" is a good rule of thumb.

 # Known issues